Pine Needle Basket Weaving--Making Unique Containers From Natural Materials

 Pine needle baskets can be sealed with beeswax, paraffin or shellac spray.
 This last step is optional but can protect the needles and extend their natural life.

-I've included videos to give readers a feel for this process.
+I've included videos in this article to give readers a feel for this process.
 These are not my videos.
 For more information, visit YouTube.

 How to Make a Pine Needle Basket

 What can you use your baskets for?
 These baskets make unique-looking scented soap containers and as such, are attractive items for the home bathroom.

 Many crafters choose to line their baskets with fabric.
 A velvet-lined basket can look truly special.